-Some of the home remedies for Leigh’s disease include the consumption of asparagus, sunflower seeds, pine nuts, pistachios, fish, various dried herbs, pork, yeast extract, sesame butter, pecans, macadamia nuts, mushrooms, spinach, flax seed, green peas, and brussel sprouts, and a low-carb, high-fat diet.
+Some of the home remedies for Leigh’s include the consumption of asparagus, sunflower seeds, pine nuts, pistachios, fish, various dried herbs, pork, yeast extract, sesame butter, pecans, nuts, mushrooms, spinach, flaxseed, green peas, and Brussels sprouts, and a low-carb, high-fat diet.

-Asparagus: Although most children don’t care for eating their vegetables, asparagus might be the best home remedy for Leigh’s disease because it is packed with vitamin B1 (thiamine).
-It contains extremely dense amount of thiamine and should be included in your child’s diet, whether in the form of formula or actual natural forms to slow down the damage of this disease.
-Spinach and brussel sprouts are also recommended for the same reason.
+Although most children don’t care for eating their , might be the best home remedy for Leigh’s disease because it is packed with vitamin B1 (thiamin) which slows down the damage of this disease.
+Spinach and Brussels sprouts are also recommended for the same reason.

-Dried Herbs and Spices: Again, the sensitive stomachs of children are not wild about spices and herbs, but they contain impressive amounts of vitamins and minerals, especially thiamine.
-A serving of coriander provides 83% of the daily requirements, and poppy seeds, sage, paprika, mustard seeds, rosemary, and thyme are also very good options.
+Again, the sensitive stomachs of children are not wild about spices and herbs, but they contain impressive amounts of vitamins and , especially thiamin.
+A serving of coriander provides 83% of the daily requirement, and poppy seeds, sage, paprika, mustard seeds, rosemary, and thyme are also very good options.

-Pine nuts, pecans, pistachios, and macadamia nuts are all very high in vitamin B1, and can stimulate your nervous system to combat the ravaging effects of Leigh’s Disease by promoting greater central nervous system strength.
+Pine nuts, pecans, stimulate the nervous system to combat the ravaging effects of Leigh’s Disease by promoting greater central nervous system strength., and macadamia nuts are all very high in vitamin B1 and can

-Fish: Fish, like tuna, has been connected to Leigh’s disease because of the high levels of vitamin B1 contained in them.
-Try to create interesting meals for your young children, who are probably not very familiar with fish; but tuna especially is packed with this beneficial nutrient.
+Fish, like tuna, has been connected to Leigh’s disease because of the high levels of vitamin B1 contained in them.
+Try to create interesting meals for your young children, who are probably not very familiar with fish; but especially tuna which is packed with this beneficial nutrient.

-Although this is not a proven remedy or dietary choice, current studies point to this breakdown of a diet as the best option for preventing the rapid progression of Leigh’s disease in a child.
+Although this is not a proven remedy or breakdown of a diet as the best option for preventing the rapid progression of Leigh’s disease in a child.choice, current studies point to this